- Christmas in Rhode Island 🎄 10 Festive Events, Towns & Things to Do (2023) - November 20, 2023

 590 Ocean Drive, Newport, RI, 02840

 Where better to take in the magnificent views of Narragansett Bay than Castle Hill Inn.
 Feel like royalty with a stay here in this enchanting, elegant hotel.
-Sip cocktails on the lawn in the summer months, take a stroll to the nearby Castle Hill Lighthouse or treat yourself to a relaxing afternoon in their Spa – The Retreat.
+Sip cocktails on the lawn in the summer months, take a stroll to the nearby Castle Hill Lighthouse or treat yourself to a relaxing afternoon in their Spa, one of the best in RI.
 I hear guests also get access to the private beach too!

 Pick fruit at Salisbury Farm